-A marketer decided to send Christmas cards to the many people who’d signed up for his high-priced coaching program.
+A business coach decided to send Christmas cards to the many people who’d signed up for his high-priced program.
 The envelopes were addressed by hand, apparently by his children.
 Inside, the cards held a standard printed message – not even a handwritten note.

 In particular, a study attributed to Robert Cialdini mailed a survey with 3 different cover letter set-ups: a printed letter; a printed letter with a handwritten message; and a printed letter with a handwritten message on a Post-It note.